Google Home full review

 Google Home can set alarms and timers, and create reminders.
 If you have any other smart-home tech installed in your home chances are it can control that, too.

 Using IFTTT we were able to use Google Home to complete tasks it isn’t technically able to do yet - send a text message to one of our contacts via an Android phone, for example, send an email via Gmail, or modify its answer upon completion of a task (you really can get it to say anything you want).
-More practically, through IFTTT Google Home was able to turn on and off lights and switches in our home using a service not tied in by default.
+More practically, through IFTTT Google Home was able to turn on and off lights and switches in our home using a service that previously not tied in by default (this has since been amended).

 Google Home has a fun side too, and will happily tell you a joke or a fun fact, attempt to beatbox and even host a game of Trivia or Crystal Maze.
 It will sing you Happy Birthday, ably demonstrate various animal noises and appeal to your childish side by giving you audible definitions of any term you like.
 Just tell it you’re bored and see what happens.